yetanotherco/aligned_archives/README.md

 # aligned-archives
-Transcripts of Aligned X spaces.
+Transcripts of Aligned media archives for public use, designed to feed your LLM.